Abourass/SampleOS/Docs/Architecture/NPC System Architecture.md

 - **Clean NPC data:** NPCs don't carry player-specific state
 - **Easy comparisons:** "Top 5 trusted NPCs" is one query
 - **Milestone logic:** Centralized in RelationshipService, not scattered
+- **Conversation tracking:** All dialogue history accessible from one manager

 ---